pubnub/arduino/README.md

 The `publish()` method now returns PubNub's "own" `Client` compatible class (that is, pointer to an object of said class).
-It used to return a pointer to the network client used.
+It used to return a pointer to the network client class used.
 In most cases, your sketch will continue to work, only in some special cases (like ESP32), where the implementation of the client class is not actually conforming to the "contract" of the `Cient` interface, will you need to update to make things work.

 BTW, if you used `auto` instead of naming the class, there will be no need to update.